IDInteraction/tracking-tools/ReadMe.md

 ## Acknowledgements

-The IDInteraction Processing Pipelines were developed in the IDInteraction project, funded by the Engineering and Physical Sciences Research Council, UK through grant agreement number [EP/M017133/1][gow].
+The IDInteraction Object Tracking Tools were developed in the IDInteraction project, funded by the Engineering and Physical Sciences Research Council, UK through grant agreement number [EP/M017133/1][gow].

 ## Licence